pnikonowicz/nyc_tdd_lesson/README.md

 You do not need an IDE, but you can use one. (no using refactoring tools please)

-Generally, the structure for this course will be:

-Intro general questions and warming up (30 min)

-I will explain the refactoring technique.
-(15-30 min)

-We will break off into pairs (5 min)

-With your pair, you will create your own custom test framework and begin to write tests for the example function I will provide you.(30 min)

-Rotate Pairs (5 min) Refactor / continue to write tests if needed (15 min)

-Feedback/Retrospective (15 min)

 Looking forward to seeing you!